Smiles, grimaces in New Jersey with first-ever legal Super Bowl bets

 “Before, it was more like hard-core gambling,” he said.
 “Now it’s just a fun thing for me.”

-Reporting by Hilary Russ; Editing by Peter Cooney
+Reporting by Hilary Russ; Editing by Peter Cooney, Robert Birsel